zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#typedlocalobjectreference">Typed<wbr>Local<wbr>Object<wbr>Reference<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
-If resource is specified, serviceName and servicePort must not be specified.{{% /md %}}</dd>
+    <dd>Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
+If resource is specified, serviceName and servicePort must not be specified.</dd>

     <dt class="property-optional"
             title="Optional">